aaronlmatch/aaronlmatch.github.io/_pages/about.md

 I perform climate outreach with colleagues through [Climate Up Close](https://www.climateupclose.org/).

 **Happenings**

+February 2025: Presented the scientific consensus on climate change to a high school Climate Fiction class in New Hampshire.

 December 2024: Gave an invited talk at AGU Fall Meeting 2024 on *Protection without Poison: Why tropical ozone number density peaks around 26 km*.
 Thanks to the conveners: Paul Newman, Natalya Kramarova, and Bill Randel.
 Also presented another talk (*The Double Dip: How tropospheric expansion counteracts increases in extratropical stratospheric ozone under global warming*) and a poster (*On the complementarity of extreme event costs attributed to changes in frequency versus intensity*).